sjbylo/ocp-topics/s2i-simple-builder/myapp/README.md

 To build your very simple application, use one of the following commands:

-## 1st way: Build using a build configuration and then launch the resulting image
+## 1st way: Build using a binary build configuration and then launch the resulting image

 Create a new build configuration which knows it should use the s2i builder image.